doorfortyfour/TileWorldCreator/docs/Modifiers.md

 Invert the map

 ## Offset
 Offset the map result by the offset amount

+## Smooth
+Smoothes the map by the smoothness amount.

 ## PlayerPosition
 The PlayerPosition modifier tries to find the best possible place